instamatic-dev/instamatic/dmscript/readme.md

    - Experiment meta data are stored in the `cRED_log.txt` file
    - Images are stored in `.tiff` format in the `tiff` subdirectory
    - use `python instamatic/scripts/process_dm.py cRED_log.txt` to for data conversion

+#### FEI only:
+If you are running on a FEI machine, you can control the rotation directly from the dmscript To do so, instamatic should be installed on the microscope computer.
+The communication is done through a utility called netcat (available from (available from https://joncraton.org/blog/46/netcat-for-windows/))

+- Set the `use_temserver` toggle to `true` in the script
+- Make sure you have run `instamatic.temserver_fei` on the microscope computer
+- Set the location of software NETCAT on the camera PC (the one running DM) in the variable `netcat_path`
+- Give the IP address and port for TEM Python server in the variable `server_host_address`
+- Fill in the desired rotation angle and speed